Two Days: April 2021

 An informative guide from the Park joins our bus to take us on a tour around to the different wildlife viewing areas, so that we can be in close proximity to the animals.

 Returning to the Visitors Centre, we will enjoy lunch in the bistro before having some free time to wander around the enclosures and perhaps revisit our favourite animals.
 For those who wish, you can join Monarto’s animal experiences: Lions 360 or the Giraffe Safari (These optional experiences are at an additional cost to this tour.
 Spots are limited, so please let our office know at time of booking if you are interested in these experiences and we will book a space on your behalf and request payment of the additional cost with your deposit).

 Lions 360 is the only experience of its kind in Australia; enter through a tunnel and emerge into a purpose built large viewing cage.
 This gives you a prey’s-eye view into the world of these awesome predators where you are both absolutely safe and within clawing range of the lion pride!
 (1 hour 20 mins, $55pp viewing only or $90pp to include lion feeding as part of the experience.
 Prices correct at time of publication).

 The Giraffe Safari allows you to experience the thrill of hand feeding these majestic animals in a rarely seen, off limits area.
 (45 minutes, $45pp.
 Prices correct at time of publication).

 At the conclusion of a wonderful day at Monarto we take a scenic drive to Mannum, where we check into our accommodation at the Mannum Motel (to be confirmed).
-We have time to relax before coming together for our three course meal this evening.
+We have time to relax before coming together for our two course meal this evening.